vishvAsa/rAmAnujIyam/kriyA/venkaTa-nAtha-shAkhA/articles/sv_rAmAnuja-sambandha-prapattiH.md

 > "Ivar panninna prapattiye namakkellam.
 Thanitthu vendaam.
 IppAsuratthai solli phalatthil anvayikkum atthanai".

 Nampillai tells Nammazhwar prapatti is for us, no need to do separate prapatti, just recite these verses and join in to get same phala.
 If one extends the same logic to usage of sharanagati gadyam, all becomes very clear.
 When ppl tell ramanuja prapatti is for all, separate not needed what is meant is we need not make any new prapatti verses.
 Just reciting verses of gadyam properly is enough.

+## Separate prapatti
+The presence of separate prapatti is attested to and performed among members of thennacharya sampradaya even today, though under exceptional circumstances.
+A few families do it especially for very young children who have congenital defects and may not live long enough or have capacity to put on tApa samskara.
+This is recorded in the families of Thirukkovalur Jeeyar and Kidambis.
+This is said to have been quite common in olden days among thenkalais when infant mortality was quite high.
+In another case, a thenkalai person got his panchasamskaram done under ahobila mutt as he didn’t know his family AchArya.
+However, once he got to know, he approached the acharya, who then told that as panchasamskara is already done, he doesn’t need to do it again.
+However, the acharya (belonging to the srirangam ananthanpillai family) administered him separate prapatti alone and gave a new dAsya nAma.
+He had asked the disciple to stay prostrate until he tells him to get up.
+He then uttered the chants of prapatti and performed acharya nishta for the disciple.